TOTON95/Bebop_ROS_Examples/README.md

 Its important to give the drones a distance of at least three and a half feet between them using the Y- axis of the world as reference.

 As the master drone moves across the space the slave drone will try to replicate its movements using the position and orientation of the first one, keeping a distance between them.

+## Bebop Color Follower

+  - *Package:* **bebop_color_follower**
+  - *Node:* **bebop_color_follower**

+This program requires an object to be followed, it is able to track the object's color clicking on it at the camera window.
+Once selected and armed the Bebop drone will move to center its nose with the centroid of the object.
+Once the drone reach certain area of the object to calculate the distance between the drone and the object.

+**This program helped the SKYLAG team to won the second place of the National Robotic Tournament 2018 in Mexico at the autonomus drone category, it was also considered be the best solution of the challenge.**